anudeike/3dPlotting/README.md

 # Welcome to 3dPlot
-A small lightweight CLI that functions to simply display bots
+A small lightweight CLI that functions to simply display plots

 ## Getting Started